SanketSDeshmukh/SanketSDeshmukh/README.md

 - 👋 Hi, I’m @SanketSDeshmukh
 - 👀 I’m interested in python, bayesian learning and time series forecasting
-- 🌱 I’m currently learning time series forecasting
+- 🌱 I’m currently forecasting sales and Training Custom LLMs
 - 💞️ I’m looking to collaborate on python, mlops, nlp and time series
 - 📫 How to reach me sanketdeshmukh12@yahoo.com